Talks on airplane laptop ban end with no ban, more talks

 Such a ban would dwarf in size the current one, which was put in place in March and affects about 50 flights a day from 10 cities, mostly in the Middle East.

-There is also the question of the relative safety of keeping in the cargo area a large number of electronics with lithium batteries, which have been known to catch fire.
-The association proposed more in-depth pre-flight screening rather than forcing passengers to give up their electronics.
+There is also the question of the relative safety of keeping a large number of electronics with lithium batteries, which have been known to catch fire, in the cargo area.
+IATA proposed more in-depth pre-flight screening rather than forcing passengers to give up their electronics.

+On Wednesday, it welcomed more discussions on how to improve security while minimizing travel inconveniences.

 Nonetheless, airlines have said it is merely a matter of time before the ban is put in place.
 The prospect has alarmed EU officials, who want to know more about any new threats and the disruption such a move would create.